databricks/lilac/docs/concepts/concepts.md

 ## What is a concept?

-A concept in Lilac is the algorithmic version of a concept we have in our head, in the context of natural language.
+A concept in Lilac is the algorithmic version of a concept we have in our head, applied to natural language.

 Often time human language concepts are fuzzy, hard to codify into a computer, or are simply "you know it when you see it".